andymlau/Deuteros_2.0/README.md

 #### Changes and bug fixes

+Build 2021_12_13
+- Fixed bug where plots could not be exported for Advanced plots.
+- Fixed bug where exported figures were being saved as .svg files but were not vector images.

 Build 2021_10_14
 - Added additional checks to ensure that the same charge state is used for differential comparisons
 - Fixed plot scaling for butterfly plots when the number of peptides is small